 The CEO and Whole-time Director of the Company has been identified as the Chief Operating Decision Maker (CODM) as defined by Ind AS 108 "Operating Segments".
 Operating Segments have been defined and presented based on the regular review by the CODM to assess the performance of each segment and to make decision about allocation of resources.
+Further, in compliance to the office memorandum vide F.No.23011/9/2023-P&K dated 18th Jan 2024 as issued by the Ministry of Chemicals and Fertilizers, Department of Fertilizers "Phosphatic and Potassic fertilizers (P&K Fertilizers)" have been reported as separate segment.
 Accordingly, the Company has determined reportable segments by the nature of its products and services, which are as follows:

 - a.
-Performance Polymers: Adhesives & Wood Finishes, Sulphuric Acid, Food Polymer (Solid PVA) and Latex - b.
-Agri Products: Single Super Phosphate and Agro Chemicals for Crop Products
+Performance Polymers & Chemicals: Adhesives & Wood Finishes, Sulphuric Acid, Food Polymer (Solid PVA), and Latex - b.
+P&K Fertilizers: Single Super Phosphate - c.
+Agri Nutrients: Agro Chemicals for Crop Products